CONDITIONS TREATED

 Pervasive Developmental Delays

-Pervasive developmental delays are mainly characterised by multiple symptoms similar to autism but/and/or also displaying symptoms of classic autism and Asperger’s along with other disorders.
-This can can happen in conjunction with a wide spectrum of intellectual abilities and hence come under the wider Autistic spectrum.
-In other words, this means delay in the development of many basic skills such as communicating with others, socialising and imagining.
-These conditions usually start to manifest around the 3yrs of age, which is a critical period in a child’s developmental journey.
+Pervasive developmental delays are mainly characterised by multiple symptoms similar to autism but also display symptoms of classic autism and Asperger’s along with other, disorders.
+This can happen in conjunction with a wide spectrum of intellectual abilities and hence come under the wider Autistic spectrum.
+In other words, this means a delay in the development of many basic skills such as communicating with others, socialising, and imagining.

-A parent may not be able to notice any changes or differences in the child until this age as this is when the child’s development is more obvious or is more prone to scrutiny.
-This is when the parent may realise that the child isn’t walking, talking or reacting to things in a manner children their age are supposed to.
+A parent may not be able to notice any changes or differences in the child until this age, as this is when the child’s development is more obvious or is more prone to scrutiny.
+This is when the parent may realise that the child isn’t walking, talking, or reacting to things in a manner children their age are supposed to.

 Signs and Symptoms :

 These are some signs that may be seen in kids with Pervasive Developmental Delays.
-They tend to display a wide range of symptoms that range from mild to disabling as they fall into a wide range of disorders.
+They tend to display a wide range of symptoms that range from mild to disabling, as they fall into a wide range of disorders.

 • Inappropriate social behaviour and inability to connect with peers or relate to them.